Orchestes

 Orchestes is a genus of beetles either classified in the subfamily Rhynchaeninae or in the tribe Rhamphini of the subfamily Curculioninae, of the family Curculionidae.
-It encompasses six species in North America, including Orchestes alni, and more in Eurasia.
-It was previously regarded as a synonym of Rhynchaenus, which is now used with a more restricted definition.
+It encompasses six species in North America, including Orchestes steppensis, and more in Eurasia.
+It was previously regarded as a synonym of Rhynchaenus, which is now used with a much more restricted definition.
 The name Pedetes (normally used for the springhares) has been used as a manuscript name for this genus around 1799, but not published as a valid name.